HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

-If we consider the complexity in the size of the system, \refProp{upperBoundModel} together with \refTheo{lb2} span the landscape depicted in \Cref{fig:boundsSys}.
-We get a general lower bound of $(2k+l-3)$-\EXPSPACE{}-hardness.
-In cases where $k \geq 1$, we get an upper bound of $(2k+l-2)$-\EXPTIME{}.
-In three cases we can tighten the results: In case $k = 0$ (where the formula is a \HyperLTL{} formula), we get $(l-2)$-\EXPSPACE{}-completeness \cite{Rabe16}.
-In cases where $k = 1$ and $l=0$, we get a better lower bound from the \ATLS{} model checking and thus \PTIME{}-completeness \cite{AlurHK02}.
-And lastly, in case where $l \geq 1$ and the outermost quantifier is simple, we get an improved upper bound resulting in $(2k+l-3)$-\EXPSPACE{}-completeness.
+If we consider the complexity in the size of the system, \refProp{upperBoundModel} and \refTheo{lb2} span the landscape depicted in \Cref{fig:boundsSys}.
+In case $k = 0$ (where the formula is a \HyperLTL{} formula), we get $(l-2)$-\EXPSPACE{}-completeness \cite{Rabe16}.
+In the case where $k \geq 1$ (\ie, the formula is a ``proper'' \HyperATLS{} formula), we get a upper bound of $(2k+l-2)$-\EXPTIME{} and a lower bound of $(2k+l-3)$-\EXPSPACE{}-hardness.
+In two cases we can tighten the results: In case $k = 1$ and $l=0$, we get a better lower bound from the \ATLS{} model checking and thus \PTIME{}-completeness \cite{AlurHK02}.
+In the cases where $l \geq 1$ and the outermost quantifier is simple, we get an improved upper bound resulting in $(2k+l-3)$-\EXPSPACE{}-completeness.